facioquo/stock-charts/README.md

 [![Build status](https://dev.azure.com/skender/Stock.Indicators/_apis/build/status/Stock.Charts)](https://dev.azure.com/skender/Stock.Indicators/_build/latest?definitionId=19)

 This is a demo for use of the [Skender.Stock.Indicators](https://www.nuget.org/packages/Skender.Stock.Indicators) NuGet package.
-It is an Angular 11 website with a .NET Core 3.1 Web Api that auto generates a stock chart.
+It is an Angular website with a .NET Web API that auto generates a stock chart.
 You can add and remove indicators on the fly, to the chart.
 Only a few sample indicators are shown in this demo.
 See the [Library documentation](https://daveskender.github.io/Stock.Indicators) for more information and a full list of available indicators.

 DEMO: [https://stock-charts.azurewebsites.net](https://stock-charts.azurewebsites.net/) is the Azure hosted live site of this demonstration.
 Please note this is hosted on a "cost effective" Azure service plan, so you can attribute slowness to this low-end host.
 The package itself is quite fast.